DihanVermeulen/CodeSpace-TodoApp/README.md

 It has basic features such as being able to sort categories alphabetically, as well as sorting task in categories alphabetically, and filtering tasks.

+## Coming features

+ - Ability to pick an icon for your created category

 ### Credits

 This app was created by Dihan Vermeulen,